DaRos97/wavespin/progress.md

 - Go back to RMO derivation, there are no notes on it

 ### Montecarlo
-- Check if it is working correctly
-- Check parameters from theory -> how fast can I go keeping precision
 - Implement integration with RMO
-- Implement parameters path calculation for the ramp and somehow save results to use for LSW
+- Implement parameters path calculation for the ramp
+- Add parent class of lattice and then derived classes for classical, open, periodic etc..
+- Same for input parameters

 ## Static